Mexican immigration to U.S. at a standstill: report

 An estimated 11.2 million illegal immigrants, more than half of them from Mexico, live and work in the shadows in the United States.
 The issue of what to do with them has become a hot-button issue in the United States in recent years.

-Democratic President Barack Obama promised to deliver comprehensive immigration reform, tightening security on the Mexico border while offering millions of illegal immigrants who learn English and pay a fine the chance to become citizens, but he has so far failed to deliver.
+Democratic President Barack Obama promised to deliver comprehensive immigration reform, tightening security on the Mexico border while offering millions of illegal immigrants who learn English, pay a fine the chance to become citizens, but he has so far failed to deliver.

 Republican White House hopeful Mitt Romney, meanwhile, supports tough enforcement.
 He has expressed support for Arizona's state law cracking down on illegal immigrants that is subject to an appeals hearing in the U.S. Supreme Court on Wednesday to determine whether the state strayed too far into the federal government's powers.